-Be sure that the network cable is properly attached.
+Be sure that the network cable is properly attached and that the card's green LED is on.
 If you are still unable to select EtherTalk, there may have been a problem with the network software installation.
 Reinstall your network software according to the instructions in this guide.